 By working together, our members share in the benefits from a growing supply of emissions-free renewable energy, including hydropower, wind and solar, and from a highly dependable and cost-effective fleet of coal and natural gas power plants.
 We own generation facilities, contract for long-term power purchases and buy power from the market to meet our members’ energy and capacity needs.
 Our members can also self-supply a portion of their needs from local resources.

-Tri-State's Environmental Management System (EMS) achieves environmental compliance, enhances strategic planning and promotes environmental stewardship.
-The comprehensive EMS guides activities and ensures compliance in a systematic approach that accomplishes environmental goals and keeps facilities running efficiently.
-Tri-State is among the first cooperatives in the nation to adopt EMS.
-We continue to make sure we're meeting or exceeding the highest standards of federal and state clean air and water standards.
-Learn more about
+Tri-State’s Environmental Management System (EMS) enables environmental compliance, enhances strategic planning and promotes environmental stewardship.
+Our comprehensive EMS guides activities and ensures compliance in a systematic approach that accomplishes environmental goals and keeps facilities running efficiently.
+Tri-State was among the first cooperatives in the nation to adopt an EMS.
+We continue to meet or surpass the highest standards of federal and state clean air and water protection.
+Learn more about our environmental stewardship.

 In an increasingly complex and competitive energy market, it’s important for our members that we schedule and dispatch resources and buy and sell power in the most optimized and efficient manner possible.
 Every minute of every day, we determine the optimal mix of more than 30 generation resources to serve our members, and we look far ahead to ensure our members will have the reliable, low-cost energy they need for the future.

 5,793 Miles of Line